MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 ## Next steps

-* Decide if you will use one-click ingestion to ingest data into [an existing table](one-click-ingestion-existing-table.md) or [a new table](one-click-ingestion-new-table.md)
+* Decide if you'll use one-click ingestion to ingest data into [an existing table](one-click-ingestion-existing-table.md) or [a new table](one-click-ingestion-new-table.md)
 * [Query data in Azure Data Explorer Web UI](web-query-data.md)
 * [Write queries for Azure Data Explorer using Kusto Query Language](write-queries.md)